pweeks8/HashingFilesLab/README.md

-<h1>File Permissions in Linux</h1>
+<h1>Hashing Files in Linux</h1>

 <h2>Description</h2>

-Project consists of updating file permissions for certain files and directories within the projects directory.
-The permissions do not currently reflect the level of authorization that should be given.
-Checking and updating these permissions will help keep their system secure.
+Lab consisted of creating hash values for two files and using Linux commands to manually examine the differences.
 <br />

 <h2>Languages Used</h2>

-- <b>Bash</b>
+- <b>Bash Shell</b>

 <h2>Environments Used </h2>